PeppeSaccardi/PeppeSaccardi/README.md

 ### Hi there 👋

-- 🔭 I'm working as __Machine Learning Specialist__ for an Italian streaming platform startup.
-At the moment I'm busy with the design and the development of several Machine Learning algorithms, in particular in the Computer Vision field: image and video segmentation, video matting, video super-resolution
+- 🔭 I'm a Data Scientist working as a consultant.
 - ⚡ I'm very passionate about __Self-Supervised methods__, in particular in *learning useful audio-visual representations* using contrastive and non-contrastive methods
 - 🤗 Meanwhile I'm trying to deepen the state-of-the-art __NLP__ techniques from both a theoretical and technical point of view